Apply for a taxi driver’s licence

 If you have spent more than three months out of the country since the age of 10, you may be required to provide a Certificate of Good Conduct.

 All applicants must submit an enhanced DBS disclosure which has this council as countersignatory and is also registered with the DBS Update Service.
-If you do not submit this with your application, we will send you a DBS application form and make an appointment for you to submit this with your identity documentation.

 When you receive your DBS disclosure, you must subscribe to the DBS Update Service within 28 days, as this is a condition of any licence granted.
 You should then send us the original DBS disclosure (we recommend you send this by recorded or special delivery) so that we can complete the processing of your application.
 We will return this to you as soon as we have processed the document.